michelefontana92/michelefontana/content/authors/admin/_index.md

 # Is this the primary user of the site?
 superuser: true

-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I'm Michele Fontana, a Ph.D. candidate in Artificial Intelligence at the Computer Science department of the  University of Pisa.
+My research interests are Federated Learning, Responsible AI, Privacy and Fairness issues in distributed and federated scenarios.

 # Education to show in About widget
 education:
   courses: